 Clothing/Attire Children should arrive dressed for play!
 Having fun includes outdoor activities and can include messy activities, so please make sure your child is dressed appropriately.
 A backpack with a change of clothes is required in case it is needed.
 Please send a large, oversized shirt for painting.

 Potty Training Children enrolled in our program must be potty trained.
 If they are close to being trained and the parents are working with them at home, we are willing to assist the child at school.
 Potty training is easiest when things are the same at home and at school.
 Do not send your child to school in cloth underwear until they have been going dry for at least a whole weekend, if not a whole week.

-Meals We do not serve meals during the three-hour classes.
+Meals We do not serve meals during the four-hour classes.
 The children may have a small snack after our outside adventure.
 If your child is here for full day classes, they will be served lunch and an afternoon snack.
 If your child has a food allergy, please send something appropriate for that small snack so they aren’t left out.

 Medicine If a child requires medicine on a regular basis, please give children the medicine at home.
 We have a very busy schedule and there is not time to stop and give children medication.
 If the child requires an inhaler for emergencies, please send it in their backpack daily with their name on it.

 Pets We have two dogs.
 They are inside dogs.
 They very loving animals and the kids love them.
 They are kept in the kennel or in a separate area most of the time.
 Children may have contact with them at times and we will always wash our hands afterwards.